MSzaba/MSzTableRenderer/README.md

 where
 colimId:     will be set as id if the column
 columnTitle: the title of the column
 type:        Colum type.
-Values: STRING_TYPE, INTEGER_TYPE, DATE_TYPE, BOOLEAN_TYPE, BUTTON_TYPE (only string and integer are implemented)
+Values: STRING_TYPE, INTEGER_TYPE, DATE_TYPE, BOOLEAN_TYPE, BUTTON_TYPE, URL_TYPE, IMAGE_TYPE (date and boolean are not yetimplemented)
 editable:    wheter the field content is editable (not yet implemented)
 parameters:  Options for rendering. see later